 5. The Robert Wood Johnson Foundation Grants

 The Robert Wood Johnson Foundation supports nonprofits that promote health equity.
-Organizations can partner with the foundation to fund specific projects that offer health services or support to individuals and communities.
+Organizations can partner with the foundation to fund specific projects that offer health services or support to individuals and promote healthy communities.

 The foundation currently has three active grant opportunities for nonprofits to explore:

 All applicants must be based in the United States.
-Teams with members split between the US and other countries are also eligible.
+Eligible nonprofits also have team members split between the US and other countries.

 Preference is given to institutes of higher education, nonprofits, and public entities.
 The various grant opportunities may require additional criteria regarding health equity and projects supporting the RWJ Foundation's goals.